quixio/quix-docs/docs/get-started/quickstart.md

 ## 7. See the data in Quix

-1. Switch back to the Quix Portal and enter your `Develop` environment.
+1. Switch back to Quix and enter your `Develop` environment.
 2. Click on `Topics` in the main left-hand navigation.
 3. You see the `cpu-load` topic.
 Note the vertical green bars representing inbound data.
 4. Hover the mouse over the `Data` column.
 You see the tool tip text `View live data`.